 Keep going and be resilient! inspiration is real.
 Have a strong support group of others in the field.
 Be involved and go to networking and other events related to your venture.
 Stay in it for the long haul.
 It will come to fruition and in time with a lot of consistent effort-it will spread and grow wide!

 Are there any resources/frameworks that particularly help you in your leadership role that you would like to share?

 My field is education, spirituality and interfaith.
 I align myself with likeminded people and projects when and were possible.
 Dr. Lisa Miller's Dr. Amrah Sabic-Reyes at the interfaith lab at Columbia University, Imam Feisal Abdul Rauf author and interfaith advocate Jamal Rehman, Dr. Susan Douglass from Georgetown, Johnathan spears, Nancy Parks and many others.

-What is one way Glean Network and its followers support you and your business/venture/project?
+What is one way Glean Network and its followers support you and your venture?

 Glean network continues to be a sounding board for me.
 The leadership is very sincere and honest and can offer practical advice.
 They have connected me to many individuals and I have also received a fellowship recently as a result of their connections.

 Learn about START, our 10-week entrepreneurship incubator taught by Columbia Business School faculty.
 Deliver your vision into the world while building a sustainable business model to shepherd its growth — and yours.